markmbaum/ScalarRadau.jl/README.md

 * `κ` (kappa) - stopping tolerance for Newton iterations
 * `ϵ` (epsilon) - fraction of current step size used for finite difference Jacobian approximation
 * `maxnwt` - maximum number of Newton iterations before step size reduction
-* `maxstp` - maximum number of steps for the solver stops and throws an error
+* `maxstp` - maximum number of steps befor the solver stops and throws an error

 Two other functions are available to make different output options convenient.
 Both of them use the in-place version internally.